Favoriser la montée de lait maternel : 10 astuces essentielles pour les jeunes mamans

 Milk production is a natural process that usually occurs within 2 to 5 days after giving birth, as the mother's body prepares to feed her baby.

-During pregnancy, the breasts produce a first milk called colostrum , rich in nutrients and antibodies.
-The milk supply corresponds to the moment when this colostrum is gradually replaced by mature breast milk, in greater quantity.
-This phenomenon is essential to ensure sufficient milk production and meet the nutritional needs of the newborn.
+During pregnancy, the breasts produce a first milk called colostrum , which is rich in nutrients and antibodies.
+Milk let-in is when this colostrum is gradually replaced by more mature breast milk.
+This is essential to ensure sufficient milk production and meet the newborn's nutritional needs.

-However, some new mothers may encounter difficulties, such as a delayed milk production or a drop in lactation.
+However, some new mothers may experience difficulties, such as a delayed milk flow or a decrease in lactation.
 Understanding this process is therefore the first step to breastfeeding easily and serenely.

 2- Factors that influence breast milk production

-There are many factors that can influence breast milk production, directly impacting breastfeeding.
-Among the most common is the frequency of feedings : the more baby feeds, the more stimulation sends a signal to the mother's body to produce milk.
+Many factors can influence breast milk production, directly impacting breastfeeding.
+Among the most common is the frequency of feedings : the more the baby feeds, the more stimulation sends a signal to the mother's body to produce milk.

 Stress, fatigue, and an unbalanced diet can also slow down lactation.